ncatlab/nlab-content/pages/2/5/4/9/19452/content.md

 In conclusion, one motivation for [[category theory]] and [[topos theory]] is _a posteriori_: As a matter of experience, there is just no other toolbox that allows to deeply understand and handle the [[geometry of physics]].
 Similar comments apply to a wealth of other topics of mathematics.

-We offer also an _a priori_ motivation: _Category theory is the theory of duality._
+We offer also an _a priori_ motivation:

+{#CategoryTheoryIsTheoryOfDuality} _Category theory is the theory of duality._

 <div style="float:right;margin:0 10px 10px 0;"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/74/Cup_or_faces_paradox.svg/450px-Cup_or_faces_paradox.svg.png" width="200"></div>